Rejoining fragmented ancient bamboo slips with physics-driven deep learning: Main

 \subsection{Discussion}

 In this work, we present WisePanda, the first physics-driven deep learning framework designed for rejoining fragmented ancient bamboo slips.
-By incorporating principles from the physics of fracture~\cite{knott1973fundamentals, ashby1985fracture, habibi2014crack} into the generation of synthetic training data, our approach overcomes the fundamental challenge of data scarcity in cultural heritage preservation.
+By incorporating principles from the physics of fracture into the generation of synthetic training data, our approach overcomes the fundamental challenge of paired data scarcity in AI for rejoining fragmented ancient bamboo slips, and significantly improves the efficiency of archaeologists.
 The effectiveness of this approach is demonstrated through superior matching accuracy and the development of practical tools that are now assisting archaeologists in their reconstruction work.
 Our framework's success in handling both fracture pattern generation and material degradation simulation highlights the advantage of combining physical principles with deep learning, particularly in scenarios where traditional data-driven approaches are constrained by limited training samples.

-Beyond its current implementation, this research opens new horizons in bamboo slip reconstruction and broader cultural heritage preservation~\cite{yan2022technology}.
-For bamboo slips specifically, our framework can be extended to handle more complex scenarios by incorporating additional physical parameters that account for regional variations and different preservation conditions~\cite{long2023deterioration, matthiesen2015detecting}.
-Furthermore, our approach establishes a new paradigm for fragment matching where training data is scarce.
-The methodology can be adapted to other archaeological materials such as wooden slips, ceramics, metals, and pottery~\cite{leitao2004digital, cardarelli2024pypotterylens, giannini2023cultural}, by modeling their specific physics of fracture and degradation processes.
-This adaptability stems from the fundamental nature of our approach while artifacts may vary, the underlying physical principles governing their fragmentation and degradation remain consistent and modelable~\cite{knott1973fundamentals, lesar2013introduction}.
+Beyond its current implementation, this research opens new horizons in bamboo slip reconstruction and broader cultural heritage preservation.
+For bamboo slips specifically, our framework can be extended to handle more complex scenarios by incorporating additional physical parameters that account for regional variations and different preservation conditions.
+Furthermore, our approach establishes a new paradigm for fragment matching where paired training data is scarce.
+The incorporation of physics-driven mechanism can be adapted to other archaeological materials such as wooden slips, ceramics, metals, and pottery, by modeling their specific physics of fracture and degradation processes.